kehvinbehvin/treasures/README.md

 3. Added new API endpoint for treasures --> treasures/participated-> returns all the treasures that the user participated in.
 4. Added Likes to Tweets and also added new endpoint for liking tweets. -> likes for tweets are now username and id
+5. Override the Tweets' Modelviewset create method such that it only receives a post to tweets/ with body{"message","date"}

 ## Add in JWT